 What are good first foods to begin weaning?

 Baby rice is a good food to begin with.
 When mixed with your baby’s usual milk, your baby will experience only a slight taste difference and therefore be more likely to accept it.
 Broccoli or strawberries?
 I know what one I would choose!
 Your baby will have a natural desire for sweet tastes.
 It is a good idea to introduce savoury purees such as vegetables before sweet purees such as fruit.
+Take a look at our weaning stages and textures guide for more information on what your baby should start eating.

 Offer a very small taste